forestgeo/Climate/Other_environmental_data/CO2_data/ReadMe.md

 ######################################################

-- The script takes averages of all values for a given year of Moana Loa data and adds them to the ice cores data (NOAA).
+- The script takes averages of all values for a given year of Mauna Loa data and adds them to the ice cores data (NOAA).
-- The combined file takes NOAA data from 1901 - 1973 (to match CRU data) and Moana Loa data from 1974-2019 (to complete the record to present date)
+- The combined file takes NOAA data from 1901 - 1973 (to match CRU data) and Mauna Loa data from 1974-2019 (to complete the record to present date)

 # Data sources:

-## Moana Loa data
+## Mauna Loa data
 - Variables used:
 	- value
 	- year